Stucco Scratch Coat vs Brown Coat

 The Brown Coat

-Ingredients: A very simple recipe for a stucco scratch coat consists of 3 parts sand to 1 part cement.
-Lime and other things can also be added but aren’t usually needed.
+Ingredients: A very simple recipe for a stucco scratch coat consists of 3 parts sand to 1 part plastic cement.

 Here is a more detailed article on how to mix stucco and different recipes.